AaronFeng753/Waifu2x-Extension-GUI/README.md

 #### [📝Full change log](https://github.com/AaronFeng753/Waifu2x-Extension-GUI/blob/master/Change_log.md)

-Supported Language: English, 简体中文, 日本語(機械翻訳), 繁體中文.
+Supported Languages: English, 简体中文, 日本語(機械翻訳), 繁體中文.

 # [🌟Download Beta Build (Windows x64)](https://github.com/AaronFeng753/Waifu2x-Extension-GUI/releases)
 The beta build has a faster update cycle than the stable build, which allows you to experience the latest features of the software in advance.

-⚠Beta build is more unstable than the stable build because the beta build has not been fully tested before release.
+⚠Beta build are more unstable than the stable builds because the beta builds have not been fully tested before release.

-Download the beta build at releases page: https://github.com/AaronFeng753/Waifu2x-Extension-GUI/releases
+Download the beta build at the releases page: https://github.com/AaronFeng753/Waifu2x-Extension-GUI/releases

 # What is Waifu2x-Extension-GUI?